-Men: The best 30 competitors start in reverse order to their time achieved in the 1st run.
-Competitors, who are ranked after the 30th place, start according to the intermediate ranking list from number 31, 32, etc. The Jury has the right to decide no later than one hour before the start of the 2nd run whether the reverse order shall be reduced to the first 15 ladies and the first 30 men placed from the first run.
+The best 30 (female and male) competitors start in reverse order to their time achieved in the 1st run.
+Competitors, who are ranked after the 30th place, start according to the intermediate ranking list from number 31, 32, etc. The Jury has the right to decide no later than one hour before the start of the 2nd run whether